River Ravensbourne

 The River Ravensbourne is a tributary of the River Thames in south London, England.
-It flows into the tidal River Thames at Deptford, where its tidal reach is known as Deptford Creek.
+It flows north from near Bromley into the tidal River Thames at Deptford, where its tidal reach is known as Deptford Creek.

 Geography

 The Ravensbourne is 11 miles (17 km) in length with a total catchment area of 180 km2.
 It flows through the London Boroughs of Bromley, Lewisham and Greenwich.

 The Ravensbourne rises at Caesar's Well, Keston, four miles south of Bromley town centre, and flows initially in a northerly direction.
-For the initial third of its length the river flows across common land (including Hayes Common and Bromley Common) until it reaches the southern outskirts of Bromley town.
+For the initial third of its length, the river flows across common land (including Hayes Common and Bromley Common) until it reaches the southern outskirts of Bromley town.
 There it is joined by the Ravensbourne South Branch and the Ravensbourne East Branch, which substantially increase the flow.

-It then flows northwards alongside the A21, passing below Bromley town centre through Church Gardens and Glassmill Reservoir, then on into Beckenham Place Park, the last semi-natural reach of the river.
-Further north it passes through Ladywell Fields, where considerable restoration work has been taking place since 2007/08, with the removal of a long stretch of 1980's concrete channeling, re-routing to more closely match its natural course, and the introduction of terraces and SAV (submerged aquatic vegetation) to provide animal habitat and improve flood control.
+The Ravensbourne then flows northwards alongside the A21, passing below Bromley town centre through Church Gardens and Glassmill Reservoir, then on into Beckenham Place Park, the last semi-natural reach of the river.
+Further north, it passes through Ladywell Fields, where considerable restoration work has been taking place since 2007/08, with the removal of a long stretch of 1980's concrete channeling, re-routing to more closely match its natural course, and the introduction of terraces and submerged aquatic vegetation (SAV) to provide animal habitat and improve flood control.

+North of Ladywell Fields, passing to the east of Ladywell station, it continues under Lewisham, passing west of the Lewisham Shopping Centre and forming the boundary of the Cornmill Gardens playground.
+It flows to the east of Lewisham station, and then flows north into Deptford, forming the northeastern border of Brookmill Park.
+The Docklands Light Railway closely follows this stretch from Lewisham to Greenwich, as the river is crossed by the A2 and then widens north of Deptford Bridge station into its tidal reach, where it is named Deptford Creek.

+Its confluence with the Thames is in Greenwich Reach, north-east of Deptford town centre and west of Greenwich.